strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 | options.pluginOrigin          | String                    | The plugin that is registering the override                                                                   |
 | options.excludeFromGeneration | String or Array of String | The name of the api/plugin, or list of names, to exclude                                                      |

-:::note
+:::caution
-Plugin developers providing an override should always specify the `pluginOrigin` options key, otherwise the override will run regardless of the user’s config.
+Plugin developers providing an override should always specify the `pluginOrigin` options key.
+Otherwise the override will run regardless of the user’s config.
 :::

 The Documentation plugin will use the registered overrides to replace the value of common keys on the generated documentation with what the override provides.
 If no common keys are found, the plugin will add new keys to the generated documentation.